 Adler took up his studies in Munich.
-He initially studied here from the winter semester of 1908/09 to the summer semester of 1910, and then again from the summer semester of 1912 to the summer semester of 1913.2 He was awarded a doctorate in medicine in 1919, and by early 1923, he received his license to practice medicine.
+He initially studied here from the winter semester of 1908/09 to the summer semester of 1910, and then again from the summer semester of 1912 to the summer semester of 1913.2 He was awarded a doctorate in medicine in 1919 and received his license to practice medicine by early 1923.

 Siegfried Adler, who also spent time in Nuremberg (1924), Berlin (1931), and repeatedly in Munich (1925, 1926, 1927, 1930, 1931),3 moved from Munich to Bad Reichenhall in May 1922.
 He stayed at the Pension Rosenhof, Bahnhofsstrasse 10, where he officially practiced medicine from 1929.
 He had previously had surgery hours at the Sanatorium Dr. Dresdner, Rinckstrasse 7.
 He left the Pension Rosenhof in 1938 and found accommodation at the Sanatorium Dr. Dresdner, where he was registered from September 29, 1938.

 Siegfried Adler, just like his colleague Gustav Ortenau, had been identified as a "Jewish doctor" in the Reichenhall spa list as of 1938.
 He moved to Krefeld-Uerdingen for unknown reasons on April 1, 1939, most likely as a result of discrimination and persecution.4 Here he was initially registered as "doctor (ret.)" at the address Westwall 80.
 Later he was given lodging at the so-called "Judenhaus" at Stadtgarten 13, but was able to move out again.
 His two subsequent addresses were Bismarckstrasse 87, and Dreiköniginnenstrasse 18 from 1941.5